DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 `sha256sum -c CHECKSUMS.txt`.
 This catches upload mistakes independently of the build workspace.

-Publish the audited generic CPU and Jetson Wheels through their production PyPI Trusted Publishers.
+Publish the audited generic CPU and AArch64 Vulkan Wheels through their production PyPI Trusted Publishers.
 PyPI and GitHub must contain the same version recorded by the plugin; never rebuild or replace a file under an existing version.

 ## 4. End-to-end clean-install test